- Babies learn new languages best through social interaction rather than audio or video.

 A new study led by researchers from the Institute for Learning & Brain Sciences (I-LABS) at the University of Washington demonstrated for the first time a link between a baby’s ability to learn new language sounds (which will later translate in learning a new language) and a social behavior called ‘gaze shifting’.
 For those who are not familiar with the term, this early behavior happens when a baby makes eye-contact and then looks at the same object that the other person is looking at.
 This behavior is one of the earliest ones done by babies!

 “These moments of shared visual attention develop as babies interact with their parents and they change the baby’s brain,” said Rechele Brooks, research assistant professor at I-LABS.

 In the study, 9.5 month-old babies from English-speaking families attended foreign language tutoring sessions during 4 weeks.
-The 17 babies, who participated in the study, interacted with a tutor during 12 to 25-minute sessions.
+The 17 babies who participated in the study interacted with a tutor in 12 to 25-minute sessions.
 The tutors talked, read books, and played with toys while speaking in Spanish.